 20-22 Jul 2021, Paris, France

 EthCC is a large international event centred around the Ethereum / Web3 ecosystem.
-At EthCC 4 I will give a talk about the unlimited ERC20 allowance pattern that is used a lot in dapp development, and why it is not a great pattern.
-Much of the contents of the talk will be based on my article Unlimited ERC20 allowances considered harmful.
+At EthCC 4 I gave a talk about the unlimited ERC20 allowance pattern that is used in a lot of dapps, and why this pattern can be dangerous.
+Much of the contents of the talk are based on my article Unlimited ERC20 allowances considered harmful.
+Slides can be found here.

 TruffleCon 2020 - Verifying smart contract source code on Etherscan